virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![Addontab](/img/Addontab.jpg)</center>

-Such buttons execute operations that are predefined within JPS manifest.
+Such buttons execute operations that are predefined within a JPS manifest.

 <center>![TrafficManager](/img/TrafficManager.jpg)</center>

 !!! note
-    > JPS manifest should include the [*targetNodes*](http://docs.cloudscripting.com/creating-templates/user-input-parameters/#target-nodes) field in order to be displayed within the Add-ons section after installation, otherwise, it will be hidden.
+    > The JPS manifest should include the [*targetNodes*](http://docs.cloudscripting.com/creating-templates/user-input-parameters/#target-nodes) field in order to be displayed within the Add-ons section after installation, otherwise, it will be hidden.

 <b>Templates</b>